NethServer/nethserver-squidguard/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_ContentFilter.rst

 Block file extensions
     Block all file extensions defined in the General tab.

-Block porn sites by regular expressions on URL
-    Enable the set of regular expression rules provided by the ``custom/builtin`` database.
-Each rule is matched against the requested URL.

 Mode
     The web filter can work into two different ways: